Topics Map > Client Configuration

 - Click on the "Office 365" tab in the left-hand column.
 It will be expanded.

 Note: If a protocol is disabled, the account cannot be used to connect to Office 365 via that protocol.
-For example, if you only want a student to use Outlook on the web and Outlook 2016, OWA and MAPI are the only protocols that need to be enabled.
+It may take up to 24 hours for the change to be reflected within Office 365 infrastructure.

-If a protocol is disabled for an account, any client that attempts to connect via the disabled protocol to your Office 365 account will be unable to connect (some type of connection error).
+If POP protocol is disabled for an account, any client that attempts to connect via POP protocol to your Office 365 account will be unable to connect (some type of connection error).
 Below is a list of errors you may receive:

-- Outlook on the web - browsers: "Something went wrong - The mailbox being access not have a valid account state ('ProtocolDisabled')"
+- Outlook on the web - browsers: "Something went wrong - The mailbox being accessed does not have a valid account state ('ProtocolDisabled')"

 - Outlook desktop: You may receive an encryption or connection error.